fostercm/Distributed-Monitoring/README.md

 ### Dashboard

-A subscriber to the Redis pub-sub system that receives and visualizes real-time container statistics.
-Written with streamlit and available on the host system.
+The host system runs a `dashboard` container that subscribes to the Redis container.
+It receives and visualizes real-time container statistics.
+It is written with streamlit.

 Key technologies:
 - Redis subscriptions